 5) Don’t forget desk organization for cables and cords

-Neatly coiled labels fit better in drawers, and can also be hung on peg board or push pins.
+Neatly coiled labels fit better in drawers, and can also be hung on pegboard or with push pins.
 Neatly label them with barbell labels so that you waste less time searching for the right cable.

 6) Sort remaining desk items; replace, remove, or upgrade

-Next, get rid of eyesores.
-Outdated, unprofessional, or unappealing décor, of course, but also old notes and reminders.
-Especially paper sticky notes that are torn, crumpled, or have lost their “stick” and keep falling off, it’s time for them to go.
+Finally, get rid of eyesores such as outdated, unprofessional, or unappealing décor.
+Don’t overlook old notes and reminders, especially paper sticky notes.
+Once they’re torn, crumpled, or have lost their “stick” and keep falling off, it’s time for them to go.

 7) Make time in your schedule for routine upkeep

 The good news is that devoting just five minutes a day to putting items back where they belong can improve desk organization.
-If you never seem to have even five minutes to spare, it might be time upgrade your time management tools.
-For example, organizing projects, appointments and goals in a planner.
-Not only will you have more of a birds-eye view of your time, planners are also excellent tools to help you be more productive in general.
+If you never seem to have even five minutes to spare, it might be time to start using your planner to manage your time better.
+Not only will you have a better view of your time, but planners do really help with goals, which we wrote about here.

 Simply prioritizing tasks can also help.
 Keeping all tasks at the forefront of your mind at all times requires a lot of mental energy.
 Instead, organize to-do lists and task lists by priority.
-That way you’re able to focus on just what needs to be done immediately and you can free up a few minutes to keep your desk organized.
+That way you’re able to focus on just what needs to be done immediately, and you can free up a few minutes to keep your desk organized.

 Boost productivity with better desk organization

 In summary, improving your desk organization is a great time investment.
 First and foremost, it helps you work more efficiently, stay focused, and make a good impression.
-Not to mention making it easier to clean and disinfect when needed.
+You’ll also find that it’s easier to clean and disinfect your desk when needed.